pabloinsente/sf_for_beh_ss/README.md

 git commit -m "First commit"
 ```
 - Go to [https://github.com/](https://github.com/) and create a new empty repository with the same name as your local repository.
 Then copy the remote repository URL
-- Add the URL for the remore repository to your local repository:
+- Add the URL for the remote repository to your local repository:
 ```
 git remote add origin remote repository GITHUB_URL#
 ```